andrewjahn/AndysBrainBook/docs/MRIcroGL/MRIcroGL_4_ViewingResults.rst

 .. note::

   You can overlay multiple statistical maps on each other, with the color of the overlap representing a mixture of the colors of the individual overlays.
 For example, load the file ``zstat8.nii.gz`` for both the 2nd-level Incongruent and Congruent maps.
-They should default to colors of green and blue, although you can chnage this to whatever you want.
+They should default to colors of green and blue, although you can change this to whatever you want.
 To show the overlap of the two, click on ``Options -> Additive Overlay Blending``.
 In this case, the overlap will be shown in Cyan.

 .. figure:: 04_Additive.png